-Acknowledgements: For valuable comments and discussions, we would like to thank Michela Cella, Piero Gottardi, David Martimort, Johannes Muthers, Alessandro Pavan, Francesca Stroffolini, the editor and the referee, as well as seminar participants at the University of Turin, the University of Verona, the 2012 EARIE conference in Rome, and the workshop on "The Economics of Coordination and Communication" in Ravello.
+\ For valuable comments and discussions, we would like to thank Alessandro Bonatti, Michela Cella, Piero Gottardi, David Martimort, Johannes Muthers, Alessandro Pavan, Francesca Stroffolini, the editor and the referees, as well as seminar participants at the University of Turin, the University of Verona, the 2012 EARIE conference in Rome, and the workshop on "The Economics of Coordination and Communication" in Ravello.
 A previous version of this paper was circulated under the title "Communicating Vertical Hierarchies: The Adverse Selection Case".
+We gratefully acknowledge financial support by MIUR ("Futuro in Ricerca" RBFR087PSB).